-About 20 years ago, it was while sitting on the floor among friends at a Midwifery Today conference that I first encountered the use of the colourful woven shawls that Mexican midwives call rebozos.
-During a workshop led by midwife Naolí Vinaver, those present learned how traditional midwives use a rebozo to provide physical comfort and massage to pregnant, labouring and postpartum women, and we practised techniques that midwives use to aid optimal fetal positioning.
+About 20 years ago, it was while sitting on the floor among friends at a Midwifery Today conference that I first encountered the use of the colourful woven shawls that Mexican midwives call a rebozo.
+During a workshop led by midwife Naolí Vinaver, those present learned how traditional midwives use a rebozo to provide physical comfort and massage to pregnant, labouring and postpartum women.
+And we practised techniques that midwives use to aid optimal fetal positioning.
 I left the conference with a rebozo of my own, which I still own and now use to teach others some of those same techniques.

 It struck me recently that, even though I was teaching several classes on evidence and research at that same conference, it didn’t even occur to me to ask if there was evidence to support the things that we were learning in the rebozo class.
 I didn’t imagine for a moment that there was, and nor did I really need there to be.
 We were soaking up traditional, experiential midwifery knowledge and, as far as those of us in attendance were concerned, the validity of what we were learning could be found in the deep knowledge of the midwife teaching it, and the many stories she shared of its use.